jjak0b/ansible_farm/docs/objects/vm_configuration.md

 - `list` : It's a list of all explicit declaration of some `(platform, target)` object pairs.
 It may contains also tuples in the `(platform, target, template)` form to assign a template name inside the `VM definition` if it requires to be used while installed.

 ## Usage

+- `vm_dispatcher` role
+  - if this object is defined in `localhost` inventory, then you can use this role to distribute all `VM configuration` to hypervisors hosts that support emulation capabilities for that specific target (architecture).
+The distribution consists on the assignment of the `VM configuration` object with only the `list` property.
+Note that the list will be appended if the hypervisor inventory already has `VM configurations`.

+- `parse_vms_definitions` role
-This object is used as variable parameter for the `parse_vms_definitions` role which will combine both the permutations and definitions lists and so will lookup, parse and merge both platform and target definitions for each pair of the combined list.
+  - This object is used as variable parameter for the `parse_vms_definitions` role which will combine both the permutations and definitions lists and so will lookup, parse and merge both platform and target definitions for each pair of the combined list.

 **Note**: foreach `(platform, target, template)` tuple the `parse_vms_definitions` role will set the template name to the `vm.metadata.template` property.